elyssontanaka/8_ping_coming_soon_page/README-template.md

 # Frontend Mentor - Ping coming soon page solution

 This is a solution to the [Ping coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ping-single-column-coming-soon-page-5cadd051fec04111f7b848da).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents